OpenProofPower and all the documentation may be obtained from this site. The documentation covers the following packages:

-The recommended stable version of the open source distribution is working version 2.9.1w5.
+The stable version of the open source distribution is working version 2.9.1w8.
 It is available here.
 Before downloading the distribution, you may like to read the description of the changes in this release and the read-me file.
 This version works with Poly/ML 5.3 and later and should be compatible with most C/C++ developer kits (including those that default to 32-bit architecture and those like Apple's Xcode tools that default to 64-bit architecture).
 Some earlier versions are available here.
-If you want to see what is coming in the next release, experimental versions are filed here from time to time.
+Working snapshots of the latest version under development are filed here from time to time.

-OpenProofPower has been built and tested by Lemma 1 using: Poly/ML version 5.3 and 5.4; Standard ML of New Jersey (SML/NJ) version 110.54; x86 PC hardware, and Apple PowerPC and Intel hardware; Linux; OpenSolaris; Mac OS X with Apple's X11 distribution; Cygwin.
+OpenProofPower has been built and tested by Lemma 1 using: Poly/ML and Standard ML of New Jersey (SML/NJ); x86 PC hardware, and Apple PowerPC and Intel hardware; Linux; OpenSolaris; Mac OS X with Apple's X11 distribution; Cygwin.
 For building and running ProofPower, Poly/ML is typically two to four times faster than SML/NJ and is the recommended compiler.

 If you use SML/NJ, you must use version 110.54 or later.
 If you use Poly/ML, then you must use version 5.3 or later.